VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Approach

 \subsection{Acquisition of Ground-Truth Annotations}

 To learn the relatedness score for each bbox, we need the ground-truth annotations for all instances mentioned in the text query.
-However, both REG and ITM datasets don't contain such dense instance-level annotations, making it necessary to build pseudo ground-truth.
+However, except for the PG datasets, both REG and ITM datasets don't contain such dense instance-level annotations, making it necessary to build pseudo ground-truth.

 For the REG task, current datasets only have annotations about the referent.
 Thus, we need to generate pseudo ground-truths for contextual objects.
-Specifically, we explore two alternatives: \begin{itemize} \item \textbf{Text Similarity based Method.} We first assign POS tags to each word in the expression using the spaCy POS tagger and extract all nouns in the expression.
+Specifically, we explore two alternatives: \begin{itemize} \item \textbf{Text Similarity based Method.} We first assign POS tags to each word using the spaCy POS tagger and extract all nouns in the expression.
 Then, we calculate the cosine similarity between GloVe embeddings of extracted nouns and category names of ground-truth regions in COCO\footnote{Two-stage methods always use an object detector pretrained on COCO detection dataset.
 Thus, we don't use extra or more annotations.}.
-Lastly, we use threshold $\gamma$ to filter regions as the pseudo ground-truths. \item \textbf{WSPG based Method.} To relieve two-stage REG methods from depending on COCO detection annotations, we propose to use a pretrained weakly supervised phrase grounding (WSPG) method to generate pseudo ground-truth for contextual objects.
+Lastly, we use threshold $\gamma$ to filter regions as the pseudo ground-truths. \item \textbf{WSPG based Method.} To relieve two-stage REG methods from depending on COCO detection annotations, we propose to use a weakly supervised phrase grounding (WSPG) method to generate pseudo ground-truth for contextual objects.
 Note that the performance of WSPG methods is far from ideal.
 Hence directly using the results of a WSPG model as the first stage proposals is not feasible. \end{itemize} In the training phase, we regard all the pseudo ground-truth bboxes and annotated referent bboxes as foreground bboxes.

 For the ITM task, we can use annotations from phrase grounding datasets as our ``golden'' pseudo ground-truth.
-Alternatively, to relieve VL-NMS from using extra annotations from other tasks, we propose to transfer VL-NMS model pretrained on REG dataset to ITM task at inference time.
+Alternatively, to relieve VL-NMS from using extra annotations from other tasks, we propose to transfer the VL-NMS model pretrained on the REG dataset to the ITM task at inference time.
 Detailed measures and empirical results are described in the experiment section.

+\textbf{Highlight.} The three prevalent REG datasets (RefCOCO/RefCOCO+/RefCOCOg)~\cite{yu2016modeling,mao2016generation} are all build upon the COCO dataset.
+Therefore, either explicitly or implicitly, most state-of-the-art grounding methods make use of extra COCO annotations.
+To get rid of the reliance on extra COCO annotations, we propose an alternative way to build pseudo ground-truth.
+With the WSPG based method, extra COCO annotations are no longer necessary for training VL-NMS.